 - Books to read to your baby.

-Preparing the car Take plenty of time to get the car ready for your trip.
+Take plenty of time to get the car ready for your trip.
 If two adults are traveling, consider yourself lucky and arrange for one person to sit in the backseat next to the baby.
-If you are traveling alone with your little one, you’ll need to be more creative in setting up the car, and you’ll need to plan for more frequent stops along the way.
-Here are a few tips for making the car a traveling entertainment center for your baby:
+If you are traveling alone with your little one, you’ll need to be more creative in setting up the car, and you’ll want to plan for more frequent stops along the way.
+Here are a few tips for making the vehicle a traveling entertainment center for your baby:

 - Use ribbon or yarn and safety pins or tape to hang an array of lightweight toys from the ceiling of the car to hang over your baby.
 An alternative is to string a line from one side of the car to the other with an array of toys attached by ribbons.